apollographql/federation-next/apollo-harness/README.md

  - macOS m1/m2
  - linux x86

+We are using `heaptrack` to generate our results. `heaptrack` is only available on linux, but we'd like to support the widely use macOS m1 platform.
+We achieve our goal via containerisation and cross-compiling code in a container (using the `cross` crate).

+When you run `scripts/run-tests.sh` for the first time, it will make sure that your system has:
+ - some form of container runtime (docker/podman are supported)
+ - cargo cross crate
+ - rustup toolchain that matches your host platform arch (that's important for when cross is installed)

+Once all of these pieces are in place, things should just work.
+If they don't - let me (slack: @gary) know or file an issue.

 # Getting Started

 Clone the `federation-next` repo and cd to `apollo-harness`.
 Some of the scripts make assumptions that you are in this directory, so don't cd away from here.